 The Internal Advisory Board supports the HDSI Trust in Science Project by assessing current programmatic activity, advising on future activity, and building connections with other relevant research programs within Harvard.
 Members are expected to help identify and review promising proposals for collaboration within Harvard, including opportunities for meaningful interdisciplinary and cross-university dialogue.
 Members will also comment on the Project’s effectiveness in maintaining a diverse and independent portfolio of research, dissemination, and outreach activities.

-The Harvard Data Science Initiative Research Fund for Trust in Science will provide philanthropic support for research that advances understanding of trust and mistrust in science by leveraging data science, toward the goal of creating actionable insights.
-Reflecting the breadth and potential impact of this work, the Fund is open to gifts from multiple donors who seek to catalyze this progress.
-Initial seed funding for the Fund has been provided by Bayer, an HDSI Corporate Member.
+The HDSI's Trust in Science project is funded in large part by philanthropic support from donors who share our desire to advance understandings of trust and mistrust in science by leveraging data science and other relevant disciplines, toward the goal of creating actionable insights.
+Reflecting the breadth and potential impact of this work, we welcome additional support from both industry and individuals who seek to catalyze this progress.
+To contribute to the Trust in Science project, please click here.

 Current supporters of the Trust in Science project include Bayer and Microsoft.